Contents

 - VS Code with RooCode: Works well with CBorg API - powerful agentic features and easy to switch between models to control costs.

-- Aider CLI: An open-source CLI “agentic” tool that works well with CBorg Coder (lbl/cborg-coder) for unlimited free usage.
+- OpenCode CLI: An open-source CLI “agentic” tool that works with many CBorg models.

 - Gemini CLI: Excellent overall, but also very expensive to use when Gemini Pro is enabled.
 Recommended to reserve this model for use with high-complexity tasks.